dimitri-nicolo/calico/_includes/v2.2/cnx-cred-sed.md

-1. If you are pulling from Tigera's private registry, skip to the next step.
-If you are pulling from another private registry, use the following commands to: set an environment variable called `REGISTRY` containing the location of the private registry and replace the paths in the manifest to refer to the private registry.
+1. Use the following commands to set an environment variable called `REGISTRY` containing the location of your private registry and replace the paths in the manifest to refer to it.

    ```bash
    REGISTRY=my-registry.com \